arcology-network/binary-releases/content/getting-started/check-testnet-status.md

 http://localhost:8080/blocks/latest?access_token=access_token&transactions=false
 ```

-You should see somthing like the blow.
+You should see something like the blow.

 ```json
 {